Table of Contents

 Only when it is safe to do so and after giving the required hand signal to oncoming traffic can someone exit the bicycle lane.

-You must use bike paths if riding on a road with such a lane and traveling slower than traffic flow.
+You must use bike paths if riding on a road with such a lane and traveling slower than traffic flow to lessen injuries in a bicycle accident.
 After determining that it is sufficiently safe to do so and giving the necessary signal, you can exit the bike lane.

 The Vehicle Code provides specific instances when you can exit a bike lane, such as when you pass another cyclist, dodge a pedestrian or vehicle in the bike lane, or get close to a location where a right turn is permitted.